Fort Clatsop: Locating and building the fort

 In late November 1805, after spending a number of days in what is today the state of Washington, Lewis and Clark proposed that the Corps of Discovery move to a location along the Columbia River, based on a recommendation of the local Clatsop Indians.
-The group decided to vote on the matter, with everyone, including the young Native American female Sacagawea and African American slave York, participating.
+The group decided to vote on the matter, with everyone, including the young Native American woman Sacagawea and African American slave York, participating.
 The group was given three choices: stay on the Washington side of the Columbia River, and be subjected to diets of fish and rainy weather, move upriver, or take the advice of the Clatsop Indians and explore the area to the south of the River.
 The expedition overwhelmingly decided to take the advice of the local Indians to explore the idea of spending the winter on the southern shore of the River.

 Lewis decided to explore the area before moving the entire group.
 He and five men left to scout the area, leaving Clark and the rest of the group behind.
 Lewis became frustrated when he could not find the abundant elk that the Clatsop had talked about.
 In the meantime, Clark had not heard from his companion in a number of days and became increasingly worried.
 During Lewis' absence, the group performed a number of housekeeping tasks, including fixing their clothes from the wear they had suffered during the long and arduous journey.

 Finally, Lewis returned with the news that he had found an adequate location in which to winter.
 On December 7, 1805, the Corps of Discovery began the short journey to the location chosen by Lewis.
 Upon arrival, the men split into different groups: Clark led a party to the Pacific Ocean in search of salt, while Lewis split the remaining men into two groups.
 One group was in charge of hunting, while the other was in charge of cutting down trees to be used in the construction of the fort.

 Construction of the fort was slow, due to the incessant precipitation and unyielding wind that made working conditions less than ideal.
 On December 23, people started to move into the dwelling, even though it didn't yet have a roof.
 The next day, Christmas Eve, everyone moved in.
 On Christmas Day it was named "Fort Clatsop" in reference to the local Indian tribe.

 The structures of Fort Clatsop were relatively simple, consisting of two buildings surrounded by large walls.
 All of the men lived in one structure, while Lewis, Clark, Sacagawea, her husband Toussaint Charbonneau, and their son, Jean Baptiste, stayed in the other.